How to apply

 Deadlines and starting dates

-We accept applications at any time of year, although please note that most University of Sheffield-based PhD scholarships have application deadlines in late January (which means that you need to be discussing your project ideas with potential supervisors as early as possible (e.g. in the summer before you apply), but definitely before Christmas.
+We accept applications at any time of year, although please note that most University of Sheffield-based PhD scholarships have application deadlines in January (which means that you need to be discussing your project ideas with potential supervisors as early as possible (e.g. in the summer before you apply), but definitely before Christmas.

 International applicants should take account of the time needed to obtain the necessary documentation, permissions and visas, which can take several months.